4th Largest US City

 • Equipment costs borne by newsrooms

-Texas has traditionally valued government transparency, enshrined in the Texas Public Information Act (Chapter 552 of the Texas Government Code).
-However, the law does not specifically address real-time radio communications.
+The Texas Public Information Act (Chapter 552 of the Texas Government Code) creates a strong presumption of public access to government records.
+It does not specifically address real-time radio communications.

 The simplest way to listen is through Broadcastify.
 Multiple feeds cover Houston Police, Harris County Sheriff, Houston Fire, and surrounding agencies.
 Free with ads, or Broadcastify Premium for ad-free listening.